rashevskyv/dbi/README_ENG.md

 * **Error occurred: Invalid argument** - update your dbi to the latest version.
 * **SOME CONTENTS ARE MISSING.
 APPLICATION WILL BE UNUSABLE** - a corrupt file system on the memory card or a non-working/poor quality flash drive.
 Check it with chkdsk and h2testw; if there are no errors, reformat to FAT32.
 * **[NOT ENOUGH SPACE]**, **[CAN NOT CREATE PLACEHOLDER]** - there is not enough space on the memory card/NAND, free up more space or check the memory card.
 Check it with chkdsk and h2testw; if there are no errors, reformat to FAT32.
 * **Extra buffers exceeded.
 Media write speed is too low** - when installing via MTP, launch dbi through any game (title) while holding down the **(R)** button.
-Alternatively, use an NSP-forwarder and a faster microSD card with a different USB cable/port.
+Alternatively, use an NSP-forwarder and a faster SD card with a different USB cable/port.
 * **No tickets found but they are required** - an incorrect (incomplete, without a ticket but with titlerights) game dump, find another.
 * **Invalid personalized ticket** - This error occurs at the end of game installation when installing a .tik ticket, indicating that an incorrect game dump was used where a personalized ticket from the console on which the game was purchased was left instead of a common ticket.
 Please download another correct dump.
 * **No ES sigpatches!** - This error message means that the ES sigpatches are either outdated, incorrect, or not installed on the console.
 Please install the latest version of the ES sigpatches.